 First & Third Years of Support

-- Recipients will receive a fellowship of $22,005, paid monthly over a 9-month academic year period plus payment of Graduate Fees (Resident Tuition, Non-Resident Supplemental Tuition (if applicable), Student Services Fee and Health Services Fee), excluding Campus Based Fees, in their first and third years of study.
+- Recipients will receive a fellowship of $25,002, paid monthly over a 9-month academic year period plus payment of Graduate Fees (Resident Tuition, Non-Resident Supplemental Tuition (if applicable), Student Services Fee, Health Services Fee, and Campus Based Fees), in their first and third years of study.

 - Fellows are not permitted to hold employment during the first and third years of support.